 The Siri Remote for the Apple TV is the included input device for the Apple TV.
 It consists of a touchpad and gyroscopes to allow for multiple input options for games and navigating apps.

 Siri is the brains behind the Apple TV's universal search and speech-to-text input.
-While the remote has been met with some controversy about its symmetrical design, the functionality of the remote "just works."
+The remote has been met with some controversy about its touchpad and symmetrical design, although its functionality covers all the basics.

 When a user wants to locate a movie or TV show, there is a dedicated Siri button on the remote that will search all installed apps.
-Siri does not have a voice on the Apple TV but does respond with text on the screen.
+Siri does not have a voice on the Apple TV, instead responding with text on the screen.

 Siri can control content when viewing media with the following commands: